-12.1 You have 14 days from the date that your account is opened within which to cancel it.
-If you wish to cancel please contact us by phone, email, in person or by writing to us.
-Our contact details are 0161 741 3160, in writing to Slater House, Oakfield Road, Cheadle Royal Business Park, Cheadle, Stockport, SK8 3GX or by email info@No1CopperPot.com.
+11.1 You have 14 days from the date that your account is opened within which to cancel it.
+If you wish to cancel, please contact us by phone, email, in person or by writing to us.
+You can call us on 0161 741 3160, write to us at Slater House, Oakfield Road, Cheadle Royal Business Park, Cheadle, Stockport, SK8 3GX or email us on firstname.lastname@example.org.

 - Making a Complaint